 The Gobstopper Mouthpiece was designed to be placed the wearers mouth to shut him/ her up.

-It was designed for the Commission Me touring exhibition in 2003, which was at Urbis - Manchester, The Bluecoat - Liverpool and The Grundy Art Gallery - Blackpool.
+It was designed for the Commission Me touring exhibition, which was at Urbis - Manchester, The Bluecoat - Liverpool and The Grundy Art Gallery - Blackpool.
 We were supported by ACJ (Association For Contemporary Jewellery) and Northwest Arts Board.

 The piece has since been purchased by a private collector.

 Since the success of the Gobstopper Mouthpiece, a Texan chap thought he would email me his opinion!

 Publicity shot for 'The Window', Make Me 3 Exhibition

 Finalist in the North West Heats, £1000 Award